refraction-ray/iastu-hpc2-manual/administrators/history/specifics.md

 ### bazel

-~~Follow [this](https://docs.bazel.build/versions/master/install-ubuntu.html) to add bazel repo into apt.~~ version too high for building tensorflow, the version window available to build tf i s RIDICULOUS narrow.
+~~Follow [this](https://docs.bazel.build/versions/master/install-ubuntu.html) to add bazel repo into apt.~~ version too high for building tensorflow, the version window available to build tf is RIDICULOUS narrow.